 Our latest coverage

+Thailand has taken another step toward fully reopening to tourism by allowing fully vaccinated visitors from a handful of approved countries to bypass quarantine from November 1.
+Full story here.
+The economic effects of Covid-19 on Chiang Mai in northern Thailand have been nothing short of devastating, with many travel-related businesses closing and thousands of people losing their jobs.
+CNN speaks with some of the affected business owners.
 As Thailand continues to battle its third and worst Covid-19 wave since the start of the pandemic, the popular resort island of Phuket has reopened to vaccinated travelers without quarantine restrictions.
+With the pilot project well underway, several other tourism islands in the region are paying attention.
 Most travelers who have backpacked through Asia have spent at least a few days on Bangkok's Khao San Road.
 We take a closer look at how the busy thoroughfare evolved from a rice market into the world's most famous travel hub.